AdBOOST/documentation/_posts/2017-03-22-product-campaigns.md

 You can request exemption for displaying of trademarks you own in advertising policies part of the form.

-{% include image_tag.html url="/images/campaigns/BingAdvertisingPolicies.png" alt="Bing Advertising Policies" style="" %}
+{% include image_tag.html url="/images/campaigns/BingAdvertisingPolicies.png" alt="Bing Advertising Policies" style="height:100px;" %}

 Last part of General settings is UTM tagging setup.
 UTM tagger is generic, re-usable component of AdBOOST and you can find it on multiple levels.
 To find out more about how UTM tagging works and where it can be set, please refer to our [UTM tagger guide]({% post_url 2017-03-20-utm-tagger %})